 Far too often, people sign up for their first credit card, think of it as free money, and then spend more than they can pay back.
 And doing so can have serious long-term impacts on your finances.

 Here are a few differences between credit and debit cards to consider:

 You must be 18 to open an individual checking account and get a debit card.
 That’s the age when you become an adult and can become responsible for your finances.

 Luckily, there are options for getting a debit card before the age of 18.
 Parents can typically open joint checking accounts with their children by the age of 13.

 And as more people realize the importance of teaching children about money at a young age, the options continue to grow for children even younger.

 While a debit card is an important financial tool—especially once you’re managing your own finances—it’s also important to understand the risks and downsides and take precautions to keep your money safe.

-If you’re ready to get a debit card, consider the Mos card—the first debit card that helps you pay for college.
-Oh, and it comes with zero fees—that means no overdraft fees, late fees, or in network ATM fees.
+If you’re ready to get a debit card, consider the Mos card—the first one that helps you pay for college.

 Teens can take advantage of Mos, too.
 Parents and their teens can open a joint account together, allowing the teen to get comfortable with managing their money and using a debit card.
 Meanwhile, their parents can teach them critical personal finance lessons and help them fix any mistakes they make early on.